johngieselmann/survey-web-app/README.md

 is formatted as JSON and contains the following:
 ```
 {
     results      : {
         question_id : answer_value // the question ID from the data and its
                                    // corresponding answer value from the data
     }
     timestamp    : 1234            // the UTC timestamp at time of submission
     navigator    : {}              // the browsers navigator object
+    submitParam1 : xxxx            // all submitParams are added to the object
+    submitParam2 : yyyy            // see above
 }
 ```